How does Feral decide supported devices for Android games?

 If you have purchased a Feral game on a device that was not listed as supported and experience issues, we’d advise that you contact Google for a refund.

-We’d also be interested to hear about a device that sees any issues via firstname.lastname@example.org; if necessary we can then take steps to block the device from purchasing to prevent other players experiencing problems.
+We’d also be interested to hear via email@example.com about any device that experiences issues; if necessary we can then take steps to block the device from purchasing to prevent other players experiencing problems.